davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 ## Products Blue/Green deployment

-We have split a `Cloud Native` Blue/Green deployment in four steps:
+We have split a `Cloud Native` Blue/Green deployment into four steps:
 1. Deploy new version.
 2. Change to online configuration.
 3. Switch new version to Online.